aprashantz/lancemeup_tasks/README.md

 # LanceMeUp Tasks

+## Note: Uses Flutter Secure Storage package, so please change minSDKVersion to at least 18 to run task 2: CRUD

 - Task 1: UI Clone
 - Task 2: App with CRUD feature with API integration and State Management